nextcloud/gallery/README.md

 ![Screenshot](https://raw.githubusercontent.com/owncloud/gallery/master/build/screenshots/Gallery.jpg)
 ## Featuring
 * Support for large selection of media types (depending on ownCloud setup)
+* Upload and organise images and albums straight from the app
 * Large, zoomable previews which can be shown in fullscreen mode
 * Sort images by name or date added
-* Per album description and copyright statement
+* Per album design, description and copyright statement
-* A la carte features (external shares, native svg, etc.)
+* A la carte features (external shares, browser svg rendering, etc.)
 * Image download straight from the slideshow or the gallery
-* Seamlessly jump between the gallery and the files view
+* Switch to Gallery from any folder in files and vice-versa
 * Ignore folders containing a ".nomedia" file
-* Native SVG support (disabled by default)
+* Browser rendering of SVG images (disabled by default)
 * Mobile support

 Checkout the [full changelog](CHANGELOG.md) for more.